trailofbits/essence/README.md

 Functions can be specified by name and convenient json input templates will be generated in which their arguments (including globals) can be specified.

+### Features:
+Essence currently supports:
+* Listing all function signatures inside an llvm bitcode module sorted by purity
+* Generating executables for a specified list of functions
+* Easy json in/output.
+Input abstracts memory away allowing the user to specify values directly underneath the pointers as well as directly past it.
+* Supports circular pointer type definitions, i.e `struct X { struct X* x};`

 ### About purity
 Our focus is primarly "pure" functions.
 There are two major categories of pure functions